NON-DISCRIMINATION & GENERAL ADMISSION STATEMENT

-The Texas Baptist Institute & Seminary admits students of varying educational levels.
-It accepts any student who can read and write and seeks to train himself to be a worthwhile worker.
-No person shall, on the ground of race, color or national origin, be excluded from participation in, be denied the benefits of, or be otherwise subjected to discrimination under any program or activity of this school.
-Application for admission to enroll in the school should be addressed to the Registrar, Texas Baptist Institute & Seminary, P.O.
-Box 570, Henderson, Texas 75653-0570.
-Applications should be submitted thirty (30) days before the beginning of any term, if possible.
-There is a $35.00 (non refundable) application fee which should accompany the application, along with a signed consent form to perform background check (required).
-Anyone may enroll to audit selected classes by submitting an audit enrollment application, paying a $35.00 (non refundable) filing fee and agreeing to a background check (required).
+Texas Baptist admits students of varying educational levels according to its admissions standards.
+The desire is to teach those interested in dedicating themselves to the preparation of becoming a worthwhile and effective worker.
+No person shall, on the grounds of race, color, or national origin, be excluded from participation in, be denied the benefits of, or be otherwise subjected to discrimination under any program or activity of this institution.
+Applications should be submitted at least thirty (30) days before the beginning of any semester.
+A $35.00 (non-refundable) application fee should accompany the application, along with signed consent form for Texas Baptist to perform a background check (required).
+International applications should be submitted at least ninety (90) days before the beginning of the semester.
+A $150 (non-refundable) application fee should accompany all international applications, along with a signed consent form for Texas Baptist to perform a background check (required).
+Anyone may enroll to audit selected classes by submitting an enrollment application, paying the $35.00 (non-refundable) application fee along with signed consent form for Texas Baptist to perform a background check (required).

 TRANSFER OF CREDITS

 Texas Baptist accepts credits from other schools on their merit and as they may equate to the curricula requirements.
 Any student who attended any other institution of higher learning must present an official transcript with his/her application.
 Credits earned will be considered for transfer where programs and courses are compatible.
 All schools within the Association of American Baptist Theological Schools do recognize credits from the other ABA schools.
 Undergraduate grades earned in courses must be at least “C” level or equivalent before credits can be transferred.
 Graduate-level courses will require the student to have earned a course grade of “B” or higher.
 Transfer students must meet all other admission requirements.